a-warner/a-warner.github.com/source/_posts/2014-08-20-beware-the-comment-siren-song.markdown

 ### Explaining some performance hack

-Ok, most of the time you can write readable code and not worry about performance, but sometimes performance actually matters.
+Most of the time you can write readable code and not worry about performance, but sometimes performance actually matters.
 When you have to write a performance hack, you might have an urge to write a comment explaining why.
 The instinct to want to document your performance hack is the right one, but a comment is the wrong place.
 Why?
 Because the hacky code might get modified, removed, or moved somewhere else, and the person who does that has to remember to update the comment too.
-The comment will never "break" and force you to fix it if the behavior of the hack changes, it will just stick around to confuse future programmers in perpetuity.
+The comment will never "break" and force you to fix it if the behavior of the hack changes, it will just stick around to confuse future programmers.

 The right place to document hacks is a commit message.
-Why a commit message?
-It is easily accessible (with the right tooling) to programmers wanting to edit the code, but it doesn't make the code harder to read.
+A commit message is easily accessible (with the right tooling) to programmers wanting to edit the code, but it doesn't clog up the code and make it harder to read.
 If your source control history isn't easily accessible to programmers, then you need better tooling.
 I use [fugitive.vim](https://github.com/tpope/vim-fugitive) to easily `git blame` any line that I want to know more about.
-Combined with
+In concert with
 [git getpull](http://www.leastastonished.com/blog/2014/03/06/git-getpull-quickly-find-the-pull-request-that-merged-your-commit-to-master/),
 I'm never more that a few quick commands away from figuring out exactly why a line was written in a certain way.
 Commit messages will never become out of date, because if the line that they're modifying gets deleted or modified, the commit message gets automatically "removed" from your immediate view in `git blame`.

 ### Old code you want to keep around

-This is by far the worst commenting infraction of them all!
+This is by far the worst commenting infraction!
 You might see a comment like:

 ```ruby
 # def reslug_all_tag_pages